DawitAklilu/predicting_stock_prices/README.md

 # predicting_stock_prices
 CMSE 202 capstone project on predicting stock prices using ML

-# Central Question
+# Question
-Can we predict whether a stock closing price for a day will be higher or lower the next day with better than chance accuracy?
+Can you predict better than a coin flip (in other words 50/50) whether tomorrow’s price will be higher or lower than today’s price?

+# Usage
+We explored four different models to find the most effective solution.
+* SVM Model - data/gathering_data.ipynb
+* RNN with LSTM - Better_stock_code.ipynb
+* Logistic Regression - Final_model_Christian Anovert.ipynb
+* GP Model - genetic/gplearn_results.ipynb
+To look at the results, navigate to each notebook file and open in your favorite IDE.

+# Contributions
+* Navid - SVM Model
+* Dawit - RNN with LSTM
+* Christian - Logistic Regression
+* Han - GP Model